-The Imaging Department at Jackson Parish Hospital provides an array of medical imaging technologies close to home, so our patients get quality care without leaving the community.
-We use the most advanced radiology and diagnostic technology.
-The Imaging staff at Jackson Parish Hospital are all Louisiana Licensed Technologist and registered with the ARRT (American Registry of Radiologic Technologist).
+The Radiology Department at Jackson Parish Hospital provides an array of medical imaging technologies close to home, so our patients get quality care without leaving our community.
+We use the most advanced radiology and diagnostic technologies available.
+The Imaging staff at Jackson Parish Hospital are all Louisiana Licensed Technologists and registered with the ARRT (American Registry of Radiologic Technologists).

 Magnetic Resonance Imaging (MRI)

-Is a non-radiation exam that uses a large magnet and radio waves.
-MRI is used to show detail of soft tissues, organs and bones.
-MRI is used to detect stroke, tumors, and nervous system disorders.
-MRI is used to detect bone, spine, muscle, and ligament disorders.
+Is a non-radiation exam that uses a large magnet and radio waves to show detail of soft tissues, organs, and bones.
+MRI is used to detect stroke, tumors, and nervous system disorders as well as detect bone, spine, muscle, and ligament disorders.

 Diagnostic Imaging (X-Ray)

-Jackson Parish Hospital offers Digital Radiography, computerized radiology offers significant diagnostic quality advantages over conventional film methods.
+Diagnostic Imaging uses electromagnetic energy to produce images of bones and internal tissue.
+Jackson Parish Hospital offers Digital Radiography (DR) in-house.
+This type of computerized radiology offers significant diagnostic image quality advantages over conventional film methods.
 DR images appear instantly for the Radiologist for a faster turnaround time and diagnosis.
-Digital Radiography sends images to our PACS system where exam is readily available to be put on CD for transfer with critical patient, or easily access for patient record transfer.
-Diagnostic imaging uses electromagnetic energy to produce images of bones and internal tissue.
+Digital Radiography sends images to our in-house PACS system, where exams are readily available to be put on CD for transfer with critical patients, or easily accessed for patient record transfer.

 Computed Tomography (CT)

-Jackson Parish Hospitals 32-slice CT scanner is capable of cross-scanning all parts of the body.
+Jackson Parish Hospitals’ 32-slice CT scanner is capable of cross-scanning all parts of the body.
 It exposes you to less radiation and is useful for visualizing soft tissue and organs in the body.
-With the advance scanning capability more advanced imaging studies such as CTA exams looking for Stenosis, PE (pulmonary embolism) Aortic disease.
-CT is used to detect tumor size and location, locating blood clots, and vessel abnormalities, stroke.
+With this innovative scanning capability, more advanced imaging studies such as CTA exams looking for stenosis, PE (pulmonary embolism), and aortic disease can be conducted right here in Jackson Parish.
+CT is also used to detect tumor size and location, locate blood clots and vessel abnormalities, and detect strokes.

-Digital Mammography uses computers and specially designed digital detectors to produce images displayed on high-resolution computer monitors, allowing Radiologist to view the images within seconds.
-Unlike film mammography digital mammography allows manipulation by the Radiologist to zoom in on specific areas to help detect small masses, calcifications and other changes that may be sign of early cancers.
+Digital Mammography uses computers and specially designed digital detectors to produce images displayed on high-resolution computer monitors, allowing a Radiologist to view the images within seconds.
+Unlike film mammography, digital mammography allows manipulation by the Radiologist to zoom in on specific areas to help detect small masses, calcifications, and other changes that may be signs of early cancers.
 Manipulating images is the main benefit of digital mammography.